ethanyanjiali/deep-vision/mnist/tensorflow/README.md

 There're few tips before you acutally start training:

-- I use Python 3 for this project.
-- Make sure you have set up virtual environment and also installed dependencies by `pip install -r requirements.in`.
 - There're multiple options defined in `train.py`.
 For example, model to train `-m`.
 - There're also some examples for how to resume previous paused training in the Makefile.
 - To run the notebook, please download the pretrained model and loggers file to `saved_model` directory first.